Septh/ts-run/.github/README.md

 {
   "compilerOptions": {

-    // This tells the TypeScript language server that this directory contains Node scripts.
+    // This tells TypeScript that this directory contains Node scripts.
     "module": "NodeNext",

-    // For scripts that use .ts import specifiers (recommended).
+    // Rewrite TypeScript file extensions in relative import paths
+    // to their JavaScript equivalent in output files.
+    "rewriteRelativeImportExtensions": true,

+    // `rewriteRelativeImportExtensions` is a TS 5.7+ option.
+    // With earlier versions of TypeScript, use the following instead:
-    "allowImportingTsExtensions": true,
+    // "allowImportingTsExtensions": true,

-    // `noEmit` is required when `allowImportingTsExtensions` is set.
-    "noEmit": true,
+    // "noEmit": true,

     // Scripts are transpiled in isolation; this imposes a few restrictions
     // on some TypeScript features like const enums or namespaces.